-- they actively lead the implementation of our Health and Safety Policy - they supervise their staff to ensure that they work safely - safe systems of work are developed and implemented - risk assessments are completed, recorded and regularly reviewed - accidents, ill health and 'near miss' incidents at work are investigated, recorded and reported - they communicate and consult with staff on health and safety issues

-- they encourage staff to report hazards and raise health and safety concerns - safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner - issues concerning safety raised by anyone are thoroughly investigated and, when necessary, further effective controls implemented - personal protective equipment is provided, staff instructed in its use and that records are kept - hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures - agreed safety standards are maintained particularly those relating to housekeeping - health and safety rules are followed by all.
+they actively lead the implementation of the Health and Safety Policy they supervise their staff and pupils to ensure that they lessons and activities are carried out safely safe teaching practices are developed and implemented risk assessments are completed, recorded and regularly reviewed accidents, ill health and 'near miss' incidents at work are investigated, recorded and reported to the HR Manager 13 they communicate and consult with staff on health and safety issues they encourage staff and pupils to report hazards and raise health and safety concerns safety training for staff is identified, undertaken and recorded to ensure staff are competent to carry out their work in a safe manner issues raised by anyone concerning safety are thoroughly investigated and, when necessary, further effective controls implemented equipment is maintained in a safe condition personal protective equipment where required is provided and that staff and pupils are instructed in its use any safety issues that cannot be dealt with are referred to the Head Teacher for action hazardous substances are stored, transported, handled and used in a safe manner according to manufacturers' instructions and established rules and procedures agreed safety standards are maintained, particularly those relating to housekeeping all relevant safety documents including CLEAPSS, DfES Guides, etc. are maintained and made available to all employees health and safety rules are followed by all staff and pupils.